Antiblanks/he-dan.antiblanks.com/_posts/2019-02-10-week-2-fictional-worlds-and-game-mechanics.markdown

 • Anyway, I've digressed, what I learned this week from the source material is XYZ and this is how I'm going to use this knowledge to better Escape The App.
 TODO...

 • Narrative:
-  2012: Real-world social interactions and dying.
-Millenials are increasingly turning to their devices to play virtual games above
+  - In 2012 real world social interactions and dying.
+Millennials are increasingly turning to their devices to socialise and play virtual games.
+Statistics predict that by 2021 all offline social interactions will become extinct.
-  Fearful of real-world problem solvers becoming extinct In an effort to draw gamers away from their computers to interact in the real world the government formed a top secret underground movement known as Escape
+  - In an effort to encourage real world social interactions the government formed a top secret underground movement known as Escape
-  Their objective was to flood our world with Escape Games
+  Their objective was to flood our world with Escape Games...

 ## Summary